 Gorge Falls and Rope Falls are both beautiful waterfalls located at the base of Mount Halifax in Paluma Range National Park.
 They are becoming increasingly popular due to ease of access, and both are nice places to relax and enjoy a refreshing swim in the inviting pools.
 You can definitely spend a fair bit of time at these falls, especially if you're hot and sweaty and in need of a refreshing swim.
 Consider bringing a picnic and making a day of it.

-Hawkings Point Lookout, Sails Rock, and the Sphinx Lookout are all great beginner friendly walks.
+Hawkings Point Lookout, Sails Rock, and the Sphinx Lookout are all great beginner-friendly walks.
 Have a look at the map of the extensive 26 km network of walking trails.
 The array of trails can range from easy, short tracks to those that are longer and more difficult.
 The trails pass to granite boulders and dry bushland, ranging from wattles, eucalypts to pockets of semi-evergreen forest.
+Also, see the Mount Paluma article for a slightly more adventurous hike albeit still easy.

 Note: From the initial car park, a 150 m track leads you to McClellands Lookout.
 Wheelchair access to the lookout is via the second entrance.